jvtoomey/aws-cognito-dynamodb-swift-fb/README.md

 ![alt text](https://github.com/jvtoomey/aws-cognito-dynamodb-swift-fb/raw/master/DocumentationImages/7.png "Role")

 The "Identity & Access Management" service is usually abbreviated "IAM" in most of the AWS documentation, which is confusing because the term IAM doesn't appear anywhere on the AWS console.
 For a while I didn't even realize you could get to it from the AWS console, and always resorted to Googling the terms "AWS IAM Console" to get a link to it.

 The IAM service is hugely important to everything I do for my mobile app, but very different from anything I'd encountered before so I took a while to understand it at all.
 I'll talk about it more later on, but remember that IAM is crucial for making things work right.

+(not finished yet--work in progress)